Francis Chan: Cornerstone Community Church

 Chan, his wife Lisa, and 30 others founded Cornerstone Community Church in 1994; within two months, the church had grown to have 100 attending.
 The church continued to see increases in attendance, and by the year 2000, it had received approval from local officials for building expansion to double its capacity, in support of a 1,600-member congregation.
 As of January 2008, Cornerstone was one of the largest churches in Ventura County, California.

-After a three-month leave from Cornerstone, ca. 2008, Chan said he felt convicted to sacrifice more for God.
+After a three-month leave from Cornerstone, circa 2008, Chan said he felt convicted to sacrifice more for God.
 Chan had been giving away about 50% of his income, didn't take a salary from his church, and donated most of his book royalties, which totaled about $2,000,000, to various charities.
 All of it goes to organizations which rescue sex slaves in foreign countries.
 Furthermore, in 2008 it was reported that Cornerstone would give away 55% of its income to charitable causes.

 Chan started Eternity Bible College in 2004 as a ministry of Cornerstone Community Church, with 100 students.
 In 2008, Eternity launched an abroad program in Ecuador.
 As of 2009, the college had 47 graduates serving in various parts of the world.

 On Sunday, April 18, 2010, Chan announced to his congregation that he felt called to resign.

 Return to San Francisco

-In June 2011, he stated he felt called to San Francisco, CA. He moved to Northern California and started a church planting network of house churches called "We Are Church".
+In June 2011, he stated he felt called to San Francisco.
+He moved to Northern California and started a church planting network of house churches called "We Are Church".

 In September 2014, Chan joined the board of elders of Abundant Life Christian Fellowship; as of August 2016, he was no longer an elder at that congregation.

 He served as a top-level leader in the We Are Church network until 2020.